boqapt/Clazz/README.md

 creates and returns class same as 'clazz' but inheriting from 'base'. constructor of base class is called automatically on creation of object.

-(Shortcut for .inherit method with autoConstruct option set)
+(Shortcut for .inherit method with implicitConstruct option set)

     Clazz.extend(source, target)